neilpeterson/talk-terraform-workshop/03-terraform-expressions/README.md

 ## Module Overview

-Terraform expressions allows you to consume varriables, resource attributes, and data from other data sources within your Terraform configurations.
+Terraform expressions allows you to consume variables, resource attributes, and data from other data sources within your Terraform configurations.

 In this module, you will work with expressions.
 You will also be introduced to the `terraform plan` command.